perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/SentimentalNeedyArctichare-size_restricted.gif)

 It turns out I've been making and scrapping game engines for a while.
 What can I say?
 It's fun.
 This was made many years ago when Nokia phones were the hot ticket.
+(See graphics disclaimer at top of this page)